What is it?

 Informational meetings:

-Attend one of our in-person or virtual informational meetings to get tips on creating a good statement of interest, learn why you should participate, and have all your questions answered by a friendly and knowledgable OUR staff member.
+Attend one of our in-person or virtual informational meetings to get tips on creating a successful application, learn why you should participate, and have all your questions answered by a friendly and knowledgable OUR staff member.
 No advance registration is required to attend an informational meeting.
 Attendance requires an Illinois Zoom account.

 You can find a recorded version of our information meeting below.
 If you are having issues viewing the video, you can find it linked here.